Gwayaboy/PlaywrightHandsOnLab/README.md

 ### Bonus: Use GitHub Copilot Agents with Playwright MCP Server

-You can leverage GitHub Copilot agents with a Playwright MCP server to generate accurate test code with optimised locators by interacting with your running web app.
+You can leverage GitHub Copilot agents with a Playwright MCP server to generate accurate test code and selectors by interacting with your running app.

 #### How to Switch to Agent Mode and Install Playwright MCP Server